 Next stage beckoned: after our relatively monastic life at camp, we were family reunited once again and ready to travel north to see the marvels of El Nido.
-Poor Alberto was so jet lagged he could hardly keep his eyes open, but our slightly mad driver made sure he was as uncomfortable as possible, careering around the windy road for 5 hours north from Puerto Princesa.
-Nevertheless, when we were able to tear our eyes away from the impending death on the road that seemed imminent at all times, the scenery was a spectacle- lush, green, lush, green, rice paddies, bison, helmet-free bikers, roadside stalls, and all the time, the sea.
+Poor Alberto was so jet lagged he could hardly keep his eyes open, but our typically insane driver made sure he was as uncomfortable as possible, careering wildly along the windy roads for 5 hours north from Puerto Princesa.
+Nevertheless, the few times we were able to tear our eyes away from permanent impending death on the road, the scenery was a spectacle- lush, green, lush, green, rice paddies, bison, helmet-free bikers, roadside stalls, and all the time, the sea.

 Clever me, obvi, had found what I think was the perfect middle road: a tiny beach hotel, with just four beach cottages and a maximum number of 12 guests, 40 minutes by boat across from Corong Corong.
 Private beach, simply stunning snorkelling over some of the best coral gardens I’ve seen for a long time, kayaks at your disposal, fabulous food, the most charming, friendly staff ever, a simple cottage RIGHT on the beach, and the best view (not too much) money can buy.
 Honestly, perfection.
 Not if you want aircon, telly and wifi all day- or indeed electricity!
 Power is only available from 5pm until 8pm, and we loved it.
 A family business, run by charming Alex, his number 2, smiling ‘merman’ Ariel and the rest of the brilliant team, we felt we became part of their family for our delicious 4 night stay.